Mariam Almheiri calls for urgent global action on food security and climate during meetings

 PHOTO

-DUBAI, United Arab Emirates - The UAE Minister of Climate Change and Environment, Her Excellency Mariam bint Mohammed Almheiri, called for urgent global action to tackle food insecurity and climate change at Security Council sessions at the United Nations headquarters in New York, USA.
-HE Almheiri also discussed key related topics with Alain Berset, the President of Switzerland and current President of the UN Security Council.
+DUBAI: Mariam bint Mohammed Almheiri, Minister of Climate Change and the Environment, has called for urgent global action to tackle food insecurity and climate change at Security Council sessions at the United Nations headquarters in New York, USA.
+The minister also discussed key related topics with Alain Berset, the President of Switzerland and current President of the UN Security Council.

 She added: "At COP28, which will be hosted in the UAE later this year, we plan to adopt a robust and solutions-led approach to climate action.
 Food and water systems will feature high on the agenda, reflecting their central role in the abiility of conflict-affected and fragile states to recover from disasters."